 How do I know if I’m getting high-altitude illness?

-The symptoms usually begin within six hours after your arrival at high elevation, but they can even show up 36 hours after arrival.
+The symptoms usually begin within six hours after your arrival at high elevation, but they can even show up 36 hours after your arrival.
 Some of the first signs of high-altitude illness may include headaches, lightheadedness, weakness, trouble sleeping and an upset stomach.
 If you have these symptoms, stop going up or go back down to a lower altitude until your symptoms go away.
 Symptoms usually go away by the fourth day at high altitude.
-Worsening symptoms (which usually occur at very high altitudes, above 11,000 feet or 3,000m) include an intense, constant headache, confusion, coughing and bloodstain sputum, a blue tinge to nails, lips and skin, and difficulty breathing even while you’re resting.
+Worsening symptoms (which usually occur at very high altitudes, above 11,000 feet or 3,000m) include an intense, constant headache, confusion, coughing, and bloodstain sputum, a blue tinge to nails, lips and skin, and difficulty breathing even while you’re resting.
 If you get these symptoms, go to a lower altitude right away and get help from a doctor.
 Lack of oxygen in the blood can cause the leaking of fluids from the capillary walls into the brain or lungs.
 If left untreated, a severe case of altitude sickness can cause unconsciousness and death within hours.

 What should I do if I get high-altitude illness?

 The best treatment for any of the 3 high-altitude illnesses is to go down to a lower altitude right away.
-But if you only have mild symptoms, you may be bale to stay at high altitude and let your body adjust.
+But if you only have mild symptoms, you may be able to stay at high altitude and let your body adjust.
 If you do this, don’t exercise at all-just rest until you feel better.

 What about children and high altitudes?

-It’s usually safe for children to go up to high altitudes, but they’re more likely to get high-altitude illness because their bodies have a hard time adjusting to he low oxygen level.
+It’s usually safe for children to go up to high altitudes, but they’re more likely to get high-altitude illness because their bodies have a hard time adjusting to the low oxygen level.
 A child may not be able to recognize the symptoms of high-altitude illness, so parents and other adults must carefully watch for any signs of high-altitude illness in children.